magejosh/wizards-choice/docs/progress_report.md

 - Using Next.js as the application framework
 - ThreeJS for 3D visualization
 - Zustand for state management
-- Placeholder images for spell cards (will be replaced with your custom artwork)
+- TypeScript for type safety and developer experience
+- Immutable state updates for predictable game state
+- Procedural generation for enemies, equipment, and ingredients
+- Dynamic market system with price fluctuations
+- Risk-based encounter system when leaving markets
+- Interactive 3D battle system with visual effects and animations
+- Card-based combat system with strategic deck management
+- Turn-based combat flow with active effects
+- Extensive utility functions for combat calculations

-I'll continue working on the UI components and will update you as I make progress.
+I'll continue working on the spell progression tech tree and will update you as I make progress.